 1. What aspect of your performance are you most proud of?

 Being able to take pride in your work is an important aspect of employee engagement.
 A firm answer to this question can imply that the employee takes at least some care and pride in their role.
 It can arguably also help the employee settle into a more confident and relaxed frame of mind for the one-to-one by allowing them to highlight their strengths.
 It's easy to follow this up with more specific questions about particular accomplishments.

-- How would they describe their level of job satisfaction?: You need to know how your employees feel about their roles.
+You need to know how your employees feel about their roles.
 Even jobs that feel initially rewarding can end up feeling unfulfilling or stressful, especially if they're going nowhere.
 Discussing workplace satisfaction also leads quite nicely into our next engagement question!

 Another way of phrasing this might be to ask whether they feel like anything in the workplace is impeding them in their role.
 It's important to be careful how you ask the question.
-Don't phrase it in such a way that the employee's answer could reflect poorly on them, or they might be hesitant to open up about workplace issues affecting their engagement.
+Don't phrase it in such a way that the employee's answer could reflect poorly on them.
+Otherwise they might be hesitant to open up about workplace issues affecting their engagement.

-- How aligned do they feel with company objectives?: Some really great questions to ask in a performance review have to do with assessing alignment.
-It's basically the extent to which employees understand or identify with the goals of their employer, so your employees being highly aligned with the company can be great for engagement.
+Some really great questions to ask in a performance review have to do with assessing alignment.
+It's basically the extent to which employees understand or identify with the goals of their employer.
+In other words, employees with high alignment can be great for engagement.
 This is easiest when employers have laudable goals, like charity organisations or companies developing greener technologies.
 It might also be worth inquiring about their understanding of these objectives because a lack of clarity can be awful for engagement and productivity.

 While engagement may be the broadest factor contributing to employee performance, wellbeing is still one of the most vital.
 There are a few different aspects that make up someone's overall wellbeing.
 Your questions will need to address them all if you want to keep your bases covered.